JonVT/SCON/README.md

 - By default (no API key): Only localhost can connect, network connections are denied
 - With API key configured: All connections require the key in `Authorization` header
 - **Recommended**: Set an API key if exposing to your network

+⚠️ **Linux notes:**
+- Binding to ports below 1024 requires elevated privileges.
+- Wildcard hosts like `*` may not be supported in all environments; if binding fails, set `Host = localhost` (local only) or a specific interface IP.

 ## License